HotCakeX/Harden-Windows-Security/README.md

 Here is [the official reference](https://learn.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-group-policy-and-registry-key-settings#registry-key-settings) for the commands used in this section of the script, User Account Control Group Policy and registry key settings.

-- 🟩 [Introduces](https://learn.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-group-policy-and-registry-key-settings#user-account-control-behavior-of-the-elevation-prompt-for-administrators-in-admin-approval-mode) (but Not fully enables) [an option](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gpsb/341747f5-6b5d-4d30-85fc-fa1cc04038d4) to Prompt for credentials on the [secure desktop](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-account-control-switch-to-the-secure-desktop-when-prompting-for-elevation#reference), in Administrator accounts, which presents the sign-in UI and restricts functionality and access to the system until the sign-in requirements are satisfied.
-The secure desktop's primary difference from the user desktop is that only trusted processes running as SYSTEM are allowed to run here (that is, nothing is running at the user's privilege level).
+- 🟩 [Prompt for elevation of privilege on secure desktop for all binaries](https://learn.microsoft.com/en-us/windows/security/identity-protection/user-account-control/user-account-control-group-policy-and-registry-key-settings#user-account-control-behavior-of-the-elevation-prompt-for-administrators-in-admin-approval-mode) in [Administrator accounts](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-gpsb/341747f5-6b5d-4d30-85fc-fa1cc04038d4), which presents the sign-in UI and restricts functionality and access to the system until the sign-in requirements are satisfied.
+The [secure desktop's](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-account-control-switch-to-the-secure-desktop-when-prompting-for-elevation#reference) primary difference from the user desktop is that only trusted processes running as SYSTEM are allowed to run here (that is, nothing is running at the user's privilege level).
 The path to get to the secure desktop from the user desktop must also be trusted through the entire chain.
   - **This is the default behavior:** prompt the administrator in Admin Approval Mode to select either "Permit" or "Deny" for an operation that requires elevation of privilege for any non-Windows binaries.
 If the Consent Admin selects Permit, the operation will continue with the highest available privilege.
 This operation will happen on the secure desktop
   - **This is the behavior that this script sets:** prompts the administrator in Admin Approval Mode to select either "Permit" or "Deny" an operation that requires elevation of privilege.
 If the Consent Admin selects Permit, the operation will continue with the highest available privilege.
 "Prompt for consent" removes the inconvenience of requiring that users enter their name and password to perform a privileged task.
 This operation occurs on the secure desktop.
-  - 🔻#TopSecurity🔺behavior: This option prompts the Consent Admin to enter his or her username and password (or another valid admin) when an operation requires elevation of privilege.
-This operation occurs on the secure desktop. [¹](https://github.com/HotCakeX/Harden-Windows-Security/issues/2#issuecomment-1400115303)

 - 🟩 🔻#TopSecurity🔺Only elevate executables that are signed and validated [by enforcing cryptographic signatures on any interactive application](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-account-control-only-elevate-executables-that-are-signed-and-validated) that requests elevation of privilege.
 One of the [Potential impacts](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-account-control-only-elevate-executables-that-are-signed-and-validated#potential-impact) of it is that it can prevent certain programs from running or prompting for UAC.